hithuc/nukethescammers/README.md

  Scams are bad news for the projects mimicked by the scammers.
 These projects may be happy to offer rewards to teams of scam 'nukers'.

- I've started this blog on Substack but I created this Repo to get fresh skills.
-I've been a dinosaur in a SAP ABAP silo for 20+ years.
+ I started this blog on Substack but I created this Repo to get fresh skills and see which processes can be swiftly automates.
+I've been a dinosaur in a SAP ABAP silo for 20       years.

  I'm interested in learning Haskell and may follow up with SQL3 and Purescript or Imba for the Front-End.
  If anyone with relevant skills wants to collaborate, give me a shout!